sophialyj/system-design-primer/README.md

 > Abstraction: graph

 In a graph database, each node is a record and each arc is a **relationship** between two nodes, which allows them to link documents for rapid traversal..
 Graph databases are optimized to represent complex relationships with many foreign keys or many-to-many relationships.
+Follow ACID.

 Graphs databases offer high performance for data models with complex relationships, such as a social network.
 They are relatively new and are not yet widely-used; it might be more difficult to find development tools and resources.
 Many graphs can only be accessed with [REST APIs](#representational-state-transfer-rest).